Jasonxlu/Exploding-Kittens/docs/design/README.md

 ### Mutation Notes:
 - The mutation in `CardPile.addCardAt` is an equivalent mutation
+- We don't test the call to java/util/Collections::shuffle.
+This is a static function from a standard library, so we can assume that it is highly reliable.

 ### General testing justifications:
 - Suppressed unchecked type casting warnings in card pile tests due to needing a workaround for mocking shuffling feature